RayYH/dotfiles/README.md

 I strongly suggest using [amix/vimrc](https://github.com/amix/vimrc).
 You can use `updateVimrc` to update this repo.

-To solve the lacking of `requests` package, try below commands.
+To solve the lacking of `requests` package problem, try below commands.

 ```bash
 # python2